2.8 Suspension and Withdrawal of Study Schemes and Changes to Scheme Titles (SDF5 / SDF6)

 (ii) Scheme Development Form 6 (SDF6).

-No further scrutiny will be necessary and the decision will be recorded in the PPC minutes.
+No further scrutiny will be necessary, and the decision will be recorded at the Quality & Standards Committee.